Cancer-Causing Asbestos Found In Claire’s Makeup Products, Retailer Recalls 17 Brands Of Children’s Makeup

 Claire’s has since issued a statement over their official social media channels about the matter, saying that they have pulled out the products in question and are beginning to conduct their own investigations.

-They have also released a list of products that have been removed in their website, including the Pink Glitter Cellphone Makeup Compact, the Pink Glitter Palette with Eyeshadow and Lip Gloss, as well as several makeup sets.
+They have also released a list of products that have been removed in their website, including the Pink Glitter Cellphone Makeup Compact and the Pink Glitter Palette with Eyeshadow and Lip Gloss, as well as several makeup sets.

-Meanwhile, the Daily Mail revealed that the Scientific Analytical Institute and its director, Sean Fitzgerald, had also became subject of headlines several months ago because of their testing that led to the pull out of Justice makeup products.
+Meanwhile, the Daily Mail revealed that the Scientific Analytical Institute and its director, Sean Fitzgerald, had also become subject of headlines several months ago because of their testing that led to the pullout of Justice makeup products.
 At the time, the lab also found asbestos in some of the makeup maker’s products.

 Justice, a makeup retailer whose target market cover teenagers and tweens, has since conducted their own testing and refuted the Scientific Analytical Institute’s test results, declaring that their products contained no such substance and dubbing results from the North Carolina lab to be “inaccurate.”